 Hello lovely people!
-Today I’m going to walk you through sewing the button up waistband on the Flint pants or shorts!
-This will apply to versions 1 and 3 in the pattern.
+Today I’m going to walk you through sewing the button-up waistband on the Flint pants or shorts!
+This will apply to View A & C in the pattern.
 It’s super easy and only involves one pattern piece, which is rad.
-For my pair I decided to add an extra set of buttons on the opposite side of the waistband to match the closures.
+For my pair, I decided to add an extra set of buttons on the opposite side of the waistband to match the closures.
 I think it makes for a really cute look!

 Ensure that you continue to leave the left pocket open, as this will be the opening you step into when putting the pants on.